Julio C. Teehankee: Early life and education

 Julio Teehankee was born to a distinguished family with deep roots in the Philippines.
-His paternal grandfather, José Tee Han Kee, immigrated to the Philippines in 1901 from Amoy (now Xiamen), China.
-He was a close associate and friend of Sun Yat-Sen and actively participated in the struggle to liberate China from the Qing (Manchu) dynasty.
-José Tee Han Kee became the first medical director of the Chinese General Hospital in Manila.
-He established the Chinese General Hospital School of Nursing in 1921 and founded the Filipino-Chinese Medical Society in 1933.
-Additionally, he created Farmacia Central, which became the largest prewar drugstore in Manila and a precursor to Mercury Drugstore.
+His paternal grandfather, José Tee Han Kee, immigrated to the Philippines in 1901 from Amoy (now Xiamen), China and became the first medical director of the Chinese General Hospital in Manila.
 Julio's uncle, Claudio Teehankee, served as the 16th Chief Justice of the Supreme Court of the Philippines.
-His maternal grandfather, Pedro G. Cabral, founded the Laboratorio de P. Cabral in 1923.
-Julio's aunt, Myrna O. Cabral, became the Mother Superior of the Holy Spirit Adoration Order (also known as the Pink Sisters) in the Philippines.
-Myrna took the name Sister Mary Hermenegildes and later became the order's Mother Prioress, serving as a spiritual adviser to former president Corazon C. Aquino and Pope John Paul II.

 Julio Teehankee completed his elementary education at the Ateneo de Manila University from 1972 to 1980.
 He attended high school at La Salle Greenhills from 1980 to 1984.
 He obtained his bachelor's degree majoring in Political Science (1988) and his doctorate degree in Development Studies (with distinction in 2001) from De La Salle University.
 He earned his master's degree in Political Science (1994) from the University of the Philippines Diliman.
 From 2007 to 2008, he completed his postdoctoral studies at the Graduate Schools of Law and Politics at the University of Tokyo under a Japan Foundation fellowship.
+He does not hold any degree from outside of the Philippines.

 Visiting fellowships

-Julio Teehankee was a visiting fellow at the Center for Southeast Asian Studies, Kyoto University, Japan in 2020.
-Previously, he was a visiting fellow at the Philippines Project of the School of Regulation and Global Governance, College of Asia and the Pacific, Australian National University in 2019; at the Southeast Asia Research Centre, City University of Hong Kong in 2018; at the Osaka School of International Public Policy, Osaka University in 2015; at the Japan Institute for International Affairs in 2002; a Sumitomo Foundation research grantee at the Waseda Institute of Asia Pacific Studies, Waseda University in 2000; a Fulbright American Studies fellow at Southern Illinois University at Carbondale in 2000; and, a Japan Foundation faculty development grantee at Ibaraki University, Japan from July 1995 to July 1996.
+Julio Teehankee was a visiting fellow at Saw Swee Hock Southeast Asia Centre, London School of Economics and Political Science, United Kingdom in 2022.
+Previously, he was a visiting fellow at the Philippines Project of the Center for Southeast Asian Studies, Kyoto University, Japan in 2020; at the School of Regulation and Global Governance, College of Asia and the Pacific, Australian National University in 2019; at the Southeast Asia Research Centre, City University of Hong Kong in 2018; at the Osaka School of International Public Policy, Osaka University in 2015; at the Japan Institute for International Affairs in 2002; a Sumitomo Foundation research grantee at the Waseda Institute of Asia Pacific Studies, Waseda University in 2000; a Fulbright American Studies fellow at Southern Illinois University at Carbondale in 2000; and, a Japan Foundation faculty development grantee at Ibaraki University, Japan from July 1995 to July 1996.